Sleight of hand: Association with close-up magic

 Sleight of hand is often used in close-up magic, where the sleights are performed with the audience close to the magician, usually in physical contact or within 3 to 4 m.
 This close contact eliminates theories of fake audience members and the use of gimmicks.
 It makes use of everyday items as props, such as cards, coins, rubber bands, paper, phones and even saltshakers.
 A well-performed sleight looks like an ordinary, natural and completely innocent gesture, change in hand position or body posture.
 In addition to manual dexterity, sleight of hand in close-up magic depends on the use of psychology, timing, misdirection, and natural choreography in accomplishing a magical effect.

 Association with stage magic

 Sleight of hand during stage magic performances is not common, as most magic events and stunts are performed with objects visible to a much larger audience, but is nevertheless done occasionally by many stage performers.
-The most common magic tricks performed with sleight of hand on stage are rope manipulations and card tricks, with the first typically being done with a member of the audience to rule out the possibility of stooges and the latter primarily being done on a table while a camera is live-recording, allowing the rest of audience to see the performance on a big screen.
+The most common magic tricks performed with sleight of hand on stage are rope manipulations and card tricks, with the first typically being done with a member of the audience to rule out the possibility of stooges and the latter primarily being done on a table while a camera is live-recording, allowing the rest of the audience to see the performance on a big screen.
 Worldwide acclaimed stage magician David Copperfield often includes illusions featuring sleight of hand in his stage shows.